varlackc/CrackingTheCodingInterview/DataStructures/1 ArraysStrings/1_3/LeeMe.md

-# Cracking The Coding Interview Exercise 1.3 URLify
+#  Decifrando La Entrevista De Programacion Ejercicio 1.3 URLificar (Cracking The Coding Interview)
 URLify: Write a method to replace all spaces in a string with '%20: You may assume that the string has sufficient space at the end to hold the additional characters, and that you are given the "true" length of the string.
 (Note: If implementing in Java, please use a character array so that you can